skornehl/docker-workshop/slides190-compose.md

 ## Use Cases
 - running web apps in an isolated environment is crucial
-- the Compose file allows to document service dependencies
+- the Compose file allows documenting service dependencies
 - multi-page "developer getting started guides" can be avoided
 - This presentation ;-)